-The group provides disclosure that it has not yet applied a new accounting standard and known or reasonably estimable information relevant to assessing the possible impact that initial application of the new standard will have on the financial statements
+The group provides disclosure that it has not yet applied a new accounting standard and known or reasonably estimable information relevant to assessing the possible impact that initial application of the new standard will have on the financial statements.

-The following new standards will be adopted by the group in full, when they are adopted by the FReM, unless the requirements are interpreted or adapted by the FReM
+The following new standards will be adopted by the group in full, when they are adopted by the FReM, unless the requirements are interpreted or adapted by the FReM:

-- IAS 12 Income Taxes has been amended to provide guidance on the measurement of deferred tax liabilities arising on the revaluation of investment properties.
-The amended standard is effective from 31 December 2012, and was endorsed by the EU for annual periods beginning on 1 January 2013.
-Application of the revised standard is not expected to have a material effect on the group financial statements. - IAS 27 Separate Financial Statements requires that when a body prepares separate financial statements, investments in subsidiaries, associates, and jointly controlled bodies are accounted for either at cost, or in accordance with IFRS 9 Financial Instruments.
+- IAS 27 Separate Financial Statements requires that when a body prepares separate financial statements, investments in subsidiaries, associates, and jointly controlled bodies are accounted for either at cost, or in accordance with IFRS 9 Financial Instruments.
 The Standard also deals with the recognition of dividends, certain group reorganisations and includes a number of disclosure requirements.
-Adoption is still uncertain as the amendment has not been endorsed by the EU but is expected to be effective for periods beginning on or after 1 January 2014.
-The application of this amendment is not expected to have a material impact on the group financial statements. - IFRS 7 Financial Instruments Disclosures, has been amended with respect to netting arrangements, is due to come into effect in 2013-14.
-These changes are not expected to have a material impact on the group financial statements. - IFRS 9 Financial Instruments, will replace IAS 39 Financial Instruments Recognition and Measurement in its entirety when complete IFRS 9 is expected to improve and simplify the reporting of financial instruments.
+The standard was been endorsed by the EU in December 2012 and is effective for periods beginning on or after 1 January 2014.
+The application of this amendment is not expected to have a material impact on the group financial statements. - IAS 28 Investments in Associates and Joint Ventures defines "significant influence" and provides guidance on how the equity method of accounting is to be applied, including exemptions from applying the equity method in some cases.
+It also prescribes how investments in associates and joint ventures should be tested for impairment.
+The standard was been endorsed by the EU in December 2012 and is effective for periods beginning on or after 1 January 2014.
+The application of this amendment is not expected to have a material impact on the group financial statements. - IFRS 9: Financial Instruments, will replace IAS 39 Financial Instruments: Recognition and Measurement in its entirety when complete.
+IFRS 9 is expected to improve and simplify the reporting of financial instruments.
 The new standard will be effective for accounting periods beginning on or after 1 January 2015 subject to EU endorsement.
 The standard is part of a wider project to replace IAS 39 and it is not clear what the impact of the introduction of this standard will have on the group. - IFRS 10 Consolidated Financial Statements and IFRS 11 Joint Arrangements cover the definition of and the accounting treatment required for subsidiaries and jointly controlled arrangements.
-Both standards are currently subject to EU endorsement and are expected to be effective for periods beginning on or after 1 January 2014.
-The application of these standards is not expected to have a material impact on the group financial statements. - IFRS 13 Fair Value Measurement sets out an IFRS framework for measuring fair value.
-This standard was endorsed by the EU for annual periods beginning on or after 1 January 2013.
-The standard will increase the disclosures required for non-financial items held at fair value, such as property, plant and equipment.
-As the group's most material category of assets held at fair value is in relation to financial instruments and the guidance on fair value measurement for such assets is already clearly defined, the application of IFRS 13 is not expected to have a material impact on the group financial statements.
+Both standards were endorsed by the EU in December 2012 and are effective for periods beginning on or after 1 January 2014.
+The application of these standards is not expected to have a material impact on the group financial statements.